Black Wire (album)

 Black Wire is the eponymous debut album by the Leeds band Black Wire.
-The album was released on 27 June 2005 in the UK on 48 Crash and 14 February 2006 in the U.S. on Giant Pecker Records.
+The album was released on 27 June 2005 in the United Kingdom on 48 Crash and 14 February 2006 in the United States on Giant Pecker Records.

-The U.S. version of the album contains the 'secret track' "Braindead".
+The U.S. version of the album contains the secret track "Braindead".
 Access to the song is gained by holding the rewind button of a CD player at the start of the first track until there is silence when the song can then be heard.